domiriel/LIFE/README.md

     --2016_01_01
     UTC                           ;setting the "default timezone"
     0000-1231: home
-    1245-1356: McDonalds          ;quite sad, lunching on a mcdonalds on New Year's Day...
+    1245-1356: McDonalds          ;quite sad, lunching at a mcdonalds on New Year's Day...
     1413-2359: home

     --2016_01_02